 Despite their motivation, adult students often experience a period of rustiness in the classroom and with study habits upon returning to school.
-When you have been out of the classroom for a number of years, it may take a while to get familiar with the process of listening to instructors, taking notes, participating in group activities, reading assignments and studying for tests.
+When you have been out of the classroom for several years, it may take a while to get familiar with the process of listening to instructors, taking notes, participating in group activities, reading assignments and studying for tests.
 Also, depending on the length of the absence, some students struggle to adapt to new teaching styles and learning methods that have evolved since they previously attended school.

 In some cases, adult college students are at a disadvantage simply because of the focus of a class or instructor on traditional students.
 Some schools have programs and courses set up specifically to accommodate non-traditional learners.
-Online curriculum has grown largely for this purpose.
+The online curriculum has grown largely for this purpose.
 However, adult students may experience courses or assignments designed to serve the particular needs of young adults transitioning from high school to adulthood.
 Classes in career or employment skills, for instance, are often required in business-related degree programs.
 Some non-traditional learners find that such classes lack value for adults with established professional careers.
-However, updated course curriculum can help overcome this issue.
+However, an updated course curriculum can help overcome this issue.